September 13, 2024

 5. The quality and diversity of experience can be just as important as the quantity of years spent in the workforce.

-Where Do Tech CFOs Start Their Careers?
+Where Do CFOs Start Their Careers?

 The journey to becoming a CFO often begins with entry-level positions that provide a strong foundation in finance and business.
 Our analysis reveals some interesting patterns in early career choices.